robertomagan/cvdocs/README.md

 Package structure
 -----------------
-- config/ --> configuration files
+- config/ --> _configuration files_
-- examples/documents/ --> contains folders and documents that will be added to the output LATEX CV document
+- examples/documents/ --> _contains folders and documents that will be added to the output LATEX CV document_
-- examples/templates/ --> contains the LATEX template used
+- examples/templates/ --> _contains the LATEX template used_
+- log/ --> _script log folder (see config/logging.yaml config file)_

 How to
 ------